Edward Appleton: Biography

-Works
+Research

 Appleton had observed that the strength of the radio signal from a transmitter on a frequency such as the medium wave band and over a path of a hundred miles or so was constant during the day but that it varied during the night.
 This led him to believe that it was possible that two radio signals were being received.
 One was travelling along the ground, and another was reflected by a layer in the upper atmosphere.
 The fading or variation in strength of the overall radio signal received resulted from the interference pattern of the two signals.

 The existence of a reflecting atmospheric layer was not in itself a completely new idea.
-Balfour Stewart had suggested the idea in the late 19th century to explain rhythmic changes in the earth's magnetic field.
+Balfour Stewart had suggested the idea in the late 19th century to explain rhythmic changes in the Earth's magnetic field.
 More recently, in 1902, Oliver Heaviside and Arthur E. Kennelly had suggested such an electromagnetic-reflecting stratum, now called the Kennelly–Heaviside layer, may explain the success Marconi had in transmitting his signals across the Atlantic.
 Calculations had shown that natural bending of the radio waves was not sufficient to stop them from simply "shooting off" into empty space before they reached the receiver.

 Appleton thought the best place to look for evidence of the ionosphere was in the variations he believed it was causing around sunset in radio signal receptions.
 It was sensible to suggest these variations were due to the interference of two waves but an extra step to show that the second wave causing the interference (the first being the ground wave) was coming down from the ionosphere.
 The experiment he designed had two methods to show ionospheric influence and both allowed the height of the lower boundary of reflection (thus the lower boundary of the reflecting layer) to be determined.
 The first method was called frequency modulation and the second was to calculate the angle of arrival of the reflected signal at the receiving aerial.